Chris99ChangHo/gna-web-dev-internship-2025/week-02/day-05.md

 ## 🎓 What I Did Today

+* **WooCommerce E-commerce Site Completion (gangnamsyrup.com.au practice project):**
+    * Successfully worked through the main structure and functionality of the `gangnamsyrup.com.au` e-commerce practice site, focusing on core WooCommerce features.
+    * While not every product/post was fully implemented due to volume, I focused on building out the essential page flows and structures.
 * **Template Practice:**
     * Practiced creating product/post archive and single templates using Elementor Theme Builder.
     * Focused on testing core structures as the large number of products/posts made full page flow completion challenging.